rclone/rclone/docs/content/crypt.md

 will be encrypted and anything outside won't.
 This means that if you are using a bucket based remote (eg S3, B2, swift) then you should probably put the bucket in the remote `s3:bucket`.
-If you just use `s3:` then rclone will make encrypted bucket names too which may or may not be what you want.
+If you just use `s3:` then rclone will make encrypted bucket names too (if using file name encryption) which may or may not be what you want.

 Now configure `crypt` using `rclone config`.
 We will call this one `secret` to differentiate it from the `remote`.